Filling and sealing natural fissures in Golden Silver granite

 I'm guessing you did not pick out the exact granite countertop slab for installation.

-Same with bad granite... won't take a polish or polish very poorly and can be gritty.
+Same with bad granite... won't take a polish or polishes very poorly and can be gritty, rough or heavily pitted.
+Fly-by-night fabricators

-These days many slabs are resined at the factory prior to polishing to fill in natural pits and fissures.
-This is normal and acceptable treatment.
+at the factory prior to polishing is a normal and acceptable practice to fill in natural pits and fissures in the surface.

 Sorry to give such a crummy prognosis.
 Hopefully you're able to work something out without to much extra expense.